mcguirto/Project1/README.md

 The game will be a knock off 'galaga'

-The user should be able to move a space ship
+The as a user, I should be able to move a space ship

-The game starts off on a menu where the player shgould be able to select a start button
+The game starts off on a menu where, as a user, should be able to select a start button

 The next screen should be a character select between three different characters

-Once a character is selected, the game will start
+As a user, once a character is selected, the game will start

-Gameplay will involve the player at the left side of the screen, able to move up and down
+Gameplay will involve the user at the left side of the screen, able to move up and down

-The enemies will appear on the right side of the screen and charge towards the player
+The enemies will appear on the right side of the screen and charge towards the user

-The player can shoot the enemy players and earn points
+As a user I want to be able to shoot the enemy players and earn points

 different enemies are worth different points

-Once the player reaches a certain amount of points they win
+Once as a user, I reach a certain amount of points I should win

 There will then be a 'you win' message

 The message will display for a bit before automatically returning to the home screen

-If the player is touched by an enemy ship, they are destroyed and the game is over
+If as a user, my character is touched by an enemy ship, I get destroyed and the game is over

+Description of the game:

+In this game, the user will control a space ship to fire projectiles at enemies.
+In the beginning, after the user has clicked the start button, they will proceed to a character select screen, where the user will select a character.
+After that the game will begin.
+The user can move their character up and down on the left side of the screen.
+They will press the [placeHolderKey] to shoot projectiles at the enemies that show up.
+There will be three different enemies, each worth a different amount of points.
+Once the score hits [placeHolderScore] they win.
+If the player is hit by an enemy player, they lose.

+My Approach:

+My approach to making this game will be to first write in pseudocode what I want to accomplish.
+I will have to look over my notes to guide my code.
+I will have to use google and the project 1 issue queue.
+Once I have the appropriate pseudocode, I will start working on the functions that will run the game.
+I will create a HTML file to build the skeleton of the game.
+I will use JavaScript to make the game work, and use CSS to make the game look pretty.
+I may create some of the assets myself to make it more unique.

+If possible, I would like to add music and sound, but this will be the very last thing that I do.